Fundamental Aspects of Sankaradeva's Religion - Cāri Vastu

 A thorough analysis of these four factors has been done by Madhavadeva, the foremost disciple of Sankaradeva, in his most celebrated work, the Nām Ghosā.

 The function of the preceptor is to give counsel to man to realise the Deity.
 This preceptor may either be a man or a Sastra or a treatise.
 Mere literary learning, however, cannot make a man fit to be a preceptor.
 He must have the qualification of having been a sincere devotee of the Supreme Deity.
 Such a preceptor can show the right way to his disciples.
-Madhavadeva in his Nām Ghosā, holds that Srimanta Sankaradeva alone deserves the epithet of preceptor and his instructions are alone to be followed by those who profess his cult.
+Madhavadeva in his Nām Ghosā, holds that Srimanta Sankaradeva alone deserves the epithet of preceptor and his instructions are alone to be followed by those who profess his path.

 Madhavadeva, in his Nām Ghoshā, establishes on the basis of the Vedas, Upanishads, the Gitā and the Bhāgavata that Krishna, Who has been, being worshipped by Brahma and Siva, the chief of the Devatās (gods) recognised in the Hindu Sastras, and by Lakshmi, the goddess worshipped by all the gods, and Who incarnated Himself in different forms in different ages to educate His creatures to realize their ownself, Who is the Lord of time and illusion (Māyā), Who alone has self-consciousness, Who is omnipresent and omniscient, and has neither beinning nor end, Who is the soul of the Universe and the dispenser of all individual souls, is the only divine Deity whom a man ought to recognise, realise and worship.
 Madhavadeva devotes more than half of his scripture in the vindication of this statement.